After a decade-long journey, the edited manuscript of the de Menil biography rests near its author’s Maison Bonnet glasses. (Photo Max Burkhalter)

-After more than a decade, William Middleton has completed a marathon biography set to be published by Knopf, a division of Random House, in Spring 2018.
+William Middleton at his Houston apartment in the summer of 2017.
+After a decade, the author has completed a marathon biography set to be published by Knopf, a division of Penguin Random House, with a release date of March 27, 2018.
+(Photo Max Burkhalter)

 Taking a writing break for a walk with Hubert.